 A family foundation allows not only the management of accumulated wealth but also the avoidance of fragmentation in the event of inheritance.
 To establish a family foundation, you must have an initial capital of PLN 100,000.
-Then, you must meet the conditions we wrote about
+Then, you must meet the conditions we wrote about in the previous article.

 Establishing a family foundation is associated with several tax benefits: